Rajat0063/To-Do-List/README.md

 2. Open the project in your preferred code editor.

-3. Launch the `index.html` file in a web browser to view the Netflix home page.
+3. Launch the `index.html` file in a web browser to view the Home page.

 4. Feel free to modify the code and customize the page according to your preferences.
 You can update the content, change the colors, or add new features.